YunoHost/doc/stretch_buster_migration.md

 (we will try to do this automatically somehow)

-- Sometimes the postgresql migration (that is supposed to happen automatically after the buster migration is ran) fails to run properly … Some users reported that re-launching manually the postgresql migration fixed the issue (we will try to understand and fix this somehow)
+- Sometimes the postgresql migration (that is supposed to happen automatically after the buster migration is ran) fails to run properly...
+Some users reported that re-launching manually the postgresql migration fixed the issue (we will try to understand and fix this somehow)